CassioML/cassio-website/docs/db_setup.md

 We show how to create an Astra DB instance and set the connection details and secrets that all code examples can then use.

+!!! question "Run locally or use Colab?"

+    You can run most of the examples either locally on your environment or taking advantage of Google Colaboratory, it's up to you.

+    Just keep in mind that each Colab instance is ephemeral: as such, to run each notebook there you will have to repeat a modicum of setup such as installing dependencies and supplying DB connection parameters and API Keys, whereas if you configure a local environment once you will be able to run all notebooks straight away.

 Astra DB is a serverless DBaaS by DataStax, built on Apache Cassandra, that offers a free tier with generous traffic and storage limits.
 Using Astra DB frees you from the hassle of running your own cluster while retaining all the advantages, such as the excellent data distribution and very high availability that make Cassandra a world-class NoSQL database.